Suspected Arson Fire Destroys Franklin Lakes Church, Graffiti Found, Suspect Seized

 Members of the Bergen County Prosecutor's Office Arson Investigations Unit remained in Franklin Lakes Wednesday morning following the blaze, which broke out at the Church of the Most Blessed Sacrament just after 1:30 a.m.

-Firefighters also continued to hit hot spots as investigators searched through the rubble.
+Firefighters had the main body of the blaze knocked down shortly before 4 a.m. and continued to hit hot spots as the sun rose and investigators searched through the rubble.

 The church school was closed.